igorw/evenement/README.md

 # Événement

-Événement is a very simple event dispatching library for PHP 5.4.
+Événement is a very simple event dispatching library for PHP.

 It has the same design goals as [Silex](http://silex-project.org) and [Pimple](http://pimple-project.org), to empower the user while staying concise